Forced-Placed Insurance: What It Is, Why It's Expensive & How to Avoid It

 How to Remove Forced-Placed Insurance

-Step 3: Send proof to your servicer Submit the documentation to your mortgage servicer in writing.
+Step 3: Send proof to your servicer Submit the documentation to your mortgage servicer in writing (certified mail, fax, or secure email are all acceptable).
 Under federal law, your servicer is legally required to cancel the force-placed policy within 15 days of receiving proof of adequate coverage.
+The cancellation is retroactive to the first day of your new policy, not the day the servicer processes the paperwork.

-Step 4: Confirm the refund You are entitled to a full refund of all premiums charged for any overlapping period — the time when both policies were active simultaneously.
+Step 4: Confirm the refund You are entitled to a full refund of all premiums charged for any overlapping period (when both policies were active simultaneously).
 If your servicer refuses, you can file a Notice of Error under RESPA and escalate to the CFPB.

 How to Avoid It in the First Place